Shooting kills 3 officers and wounds 2 more in rural Pennsylvania. Police say the shooter is dead

-NORTH CODORUS, Pa. — (AP) — Law enforcement were investigating Thursday after a shooting killed three officers and wounded two more in southern Pennsylvania the day before.
+NORTH CODORUS, Pa. — Law enforcement were investigating Thursday after a shooting killed three officers and wounded two more in southern Pennsylvania the day before.

 The violence erupted in rural York County as officers followed up on a domestic-related investigation that began on Tuesday.
 Police killed the shooter.